mixmaxhq/erik/README.md

    */
   karmaConfig: {
     /**
      * Port on which to run the Karma server.
+Defaults to 9876.
      */
     port: 1337
   },